Malmö, Sweden foodie guide: where locals eat and drink

 Rooms have fab views, but head to the 14th floor to get the full works.
 Here a huge rooftop terrace boasts panoramic views of the city’s old town in one direction and the port in the other.
 There are blankets on the stools in case you get chilly, but if you can’t face the cold during the winter months, the floor-to-ceiling windows in the restaurant mean you can still enjoy those views.

 Funky furnishings include red curved sofas, black and white chunky lamps and shiny tables.
 Breakfast is buffet-style, with cold meats and cheeses, fresh bread (complete with DIY toaster), and a coffee and tea bar stocked to satisfy even the most hardened Swedish coffee aficionados.
-Make sure you pick up a tube of caviar; it may look like toothpaste, but it’s very traditional and a must-try.
+Make sure you pick up a toothpaste-like tube of caviar; it’s very traditional and a must-try.

 Check out Tatty Good's top five tips for the best restaurants in Malmö below, along with food shops, coffee shops and bars.
 Tatty is a British-Swedish food travel writer based in Sweden.
 She writes for The Guardian and Condé Nast Traveller amongst others.

-Of the three restaurants in Malmö to receive a Michelin star recently, Vollmers stands out for the sheer obsessiveness with which Ebbe and Mats Vollmers source their produce.
+Of the three restaurants in Malmö to boast a Michelin star, Vollmers stands out for the sheer obsessiveness with which Ebbe and Mats Vollmers source their produce.
 In spring, white asparagus, wild garlic, forced rhubarb and local fish and shellfish have their chance to shine on its set menus.

 The cafés around St Knuts Torg are brimming with skilled baristas, but if you want a break from creamy lattes, head for newcomer Uggla, which brews the best ‘snutkaffe’ in town.
 Old-fashioned filter coffee, just like the Nordic noir ‘snutar’ (cops) drink but fresh, hot and really, really good.